GovStackWorkingGroup/sandbox/docs/diy.md

-# Built your own Sandbox - How to up and run your own GovStack
+# Built your own Sandbox

 The sandbox is reusable and replicable, which means you can set up your own GovStack sandbox within your own environment.